sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 ## src-expose

-We have an experimental alternative for importing perforce code into Sourcegraph: [src-expose](../external_service/other.md#experimental-src-expose).
+We have an experimental alternative for importing Perforce code into Sourcegraph: [src-expose](../external_service/other.md#experimental-src-expose).

 ## Instructions